 - IB Physics

-- First Year University (Non Physics major)
+- First Year University Physics

-- Introductory Engineering Mechanics: Statics & Dynamics
+- Introductory Engineering Mechanics: Statics & Dynamics, Strength of materials (Mechanics of Solids)

 Tutoring time: to be discussed to meet your convenience.